 RED FLAGS OF ABUSE

 Domestic violence encompasses a spectrum of behaviors that abusers use to control victims.
 The following list compiled by NNEDV includes warning signs that someone may be abusive.
+Warning signs include someone who:

 • Wants to move too quickly into the relationship.